 737th Training Group

 The 737th Training Group (TRG) is responsible for Air Force Basic Military Training (BMT) and is the only enlisted basic training location in the Air Force.
-The 737 TRG turns approximately 40,000 civilians into American Airmen each year.
-BMT’s 8.5 weeks of intense training focuses on developing professional and resilient Airmen; inspired by Air Force Heritage, committed to Air Force core values, and motivated to deliver Airpower for America.
-Each Friday, with the exception of two non-accession weeks, an average of 800 Airmen graduate at JBSA-Lackland.
+The 737th TRG turns approximately 40,000 civilians into Airmen and Guardians each year.
+BMT’s 7.5 weeks of intense training focuses on developing professional and resilient Airmen; inspired by Air Force Heritage, committed to Air Force core values, and motivated to deliver Airpower for America.
+Each Thursday, with the exception of three non-accession weeks, approximately 600 to 800 Airmen and Guardians graduate annually.

 37th Training Group

-The 37th Training Group is the largest and most diverse technical training group in the Air Force, providing world class training for the entire Department of Defense (DoD).
-The 37 TRG trains 22 Enlisted and two Officer initial skills Air Force Specialties; teaching 150 advanced and supplemental courses with an average student population of 4,000, spanning coast to coast.
+The 37th Training Group is the largest and most diverse technical training group in the Air Force, providing world-class training for the entire Department of Defense (DoD).
+The 37 TRG trains 22 enlisted and two officer initial skills Air Force Specialties; teaching 150 advanced and supplemental courses with an average student population of 4,000, spanning coast to coast.
 Each year, they graduate over 23,000 students.
-This includes all of the DoD’s military working dogs, for which the 37 TRG is responsible for procurement, training, and disposition across Army, Air Force, Navy, and Marine Corps.
+This includes all of the DoD’s military working dogs, for which the 37th TRG is responsible for procurement, training, and disposition across Army, Air Force, Navy, and Marine Corps.

 Inter-American Air Forces Academy (IAAFA)